Greenwich Time Signal: Accuracy

 The pips for national radio stations and some local radio stations are timed relative to UTC, from an atomic clock in the basement of Broadcasting House synchronised with the National Physical Laboratory's Time from NPL and GPS.
-On other stations, the pips are generated locally from a GPS-synchronised clock.
 The broadcast pips' usefulness for time calibration is diminished by the time lags involved in digital broadcasting.

 The BBC compensates for the time delay in both broadcasting and receiving equipment, as well as the time for the actual transmission.
 The pips are timed so that they are accurately received on long wave as far as 160 km from the Droitwich AM transmitter, which is the distance to Central London.

-As a pre-digital time transfer and transmission system, the pips have been a great technological success.
-In modern times, however, time can be transferred using IRIG and pre-NTP.

 Newer digital broadcasting methods have introduced even greater problems for the accuracy of use of the pips.
-On digital platforms such as DVB, DAB, satellite and the Internet, the pips – although generated accurately – are not heard by the listener exactly on the hour.
-The encoding and decoding of the digital signal causes a delay, of usually between two and eight seconds.
-In the case of satellite broadcasting, the travel time of the signal to and from the satellite adds about another 0.25 seconds.
+On digital platforms such as DVB, DAB, satellite and the Internet, the pips—although generated accurately—are not heard by the listener exactly on the hour.
+The encoding and decoding of the digital signal causes a delay of a few seconds, and certain devices and services buffer many more seconds which can vary based on network conditions.
+In the case of satellite broadcasting, the travel time of the signal to and from the satellite could add another 0.56 seconds (up to about 281 ms each way).

+Today, many accurate time transfer technologies exist without relying on signals embedded in programme audio, for example: NTP, IRIG, RDS, or various other radio technologies.